Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 the running computation, assuming that the implementation

-of the source IO
+of the source IO can be cancelled

-that mirrors the source in case the result of
+Returns an IO that mirrors the source in case the result of

-the source is signaled within the required after
+the source is signaled within the required after duration

-on evaluation, otherwise it fails with a TimeoutError
+on evaluation, otherwise it fails with a TimeoutError,

 cancelling the source.